 Master’s in Communication in Digital Media, Digital Communication or Digital Strategy: This specialization focuses on teaching students about the latest digital media technologies, and how they have impacted the fields of marketing, advertising, public relations, journalism, social media, health communication, and more.
 These programs also give students the hands-on training needed to engage with communication technologies and stay abreast of developments in their field.
 Graduates of these programs develop and implement web marketing strategies, incorporate digital technologies into public relations strategies, and use multimedia to enhance journalism projects.

 In addition to the four main categories above, some schools may offer programs that focus on theory and research versus applied communication techniques.
 There are also schools that offer secondary or niche specializations in areas such as documentary studies, media entertainment, and storytelling.
-Finally, students interested in careers in marketing and public relations may want to research master’s in communication programs with a specialization in public relations and marketing communication, as these programs typically have course content that overlaps with the courses found in master’s in mass communication and/or master’s in communication with a specialization in media programs.
+Finally, students interested in careers in marketing and public relations may want to research master’s in communication programs with a specialization in public relations and marketing communication, as these programs typically have course content that overlaps with the courses found in master’s in mass communication programs.

 Curriculum Details for Master’s in Communication Programs with Specializations in Media, Mass Communication and Journalism

 Master’s in communication programs with a specialization in Mass Communication, Media, and/or Journalism typically require students to complete a core set of courses, after which students progress to specialization courses that prepare them for their desired role in mass communication, digital media, journalism, and/or social media.
 Core classes for master’s in communication programs typically cover subjects such as media law and ethics, persuasive writing, communication leadership, and research in communication.
 For more information about the core curriculum for master’s in communication programs, please refer to our Master’s in Communication Specializations page.